sedislab/SENTIL/sentil-embedded/packaging/espidf/README.md

 # Sentil for ESP-IDF

+Download the latest [sentil-esp-idf.zip](https://github.com/sedislab/SENTIL/releases/latest/download/sentil-esp-idf.zip) from the Releases tab, or build the archive from source as below.

 SENTIL as an ESP-IDF component: the streaming STL monitor and the on-board synthesis layer, on an ESP32.

 ## Add it to a project